 I imagine the airline was able to get a decent deal on parking at the airport for 16 hours. 😉 It’s also interesting since this is an eastbound daytime flight, which is fairly rare.

-While the link between Paris and this French territory is obvious, it’s still kind of cool and surprising that such a small territory can support a flight like this.
+While the link between Paris and this French territory is obvious, it’s still kind of awesome that such a small territory can support a flight like this.
 But I guess the downside was fairly limited, since the route was subsidized from the beginning.

-Personally I find this to be the most interesting transatlantic route, with Condor’s Frankfurt to Whitehorse flight being a close second (I took this in the summer of 2018).
+Personally I find this to be the most intriguing transatlantic route, with Condor’s Frankfurt to Whitehorse flight being a close second (I took this in the summer of 2018).